-Brian Goodier was on the Monday 21 January 1957.
-The service was held at Mount Tabor Chrch and a good number of mourners attended, all of whom were names in the Winsford Chronicle on Saturday 19 January 1957.
+Brian Goodier was buried on the Monday 21 January 1957.
+The service was held at Mount Tabor Chrch and a good number of mourners attended, all of whom were named in the Winsford Chronicle on Saturday 19 January 1957.

 see Winsford Chronicle - Saturday 26 January 1957